InduVarshini/mini-slurm/README.md

 ## License

-This project is provided as-is for educational and experimental purposes.
+MIT License - see LICENSE file for details.

 ## Contributing

 Contributions are welcome!
-Areas for improvement:

-- Enhanced resource enforcement
-- Additional scheduling policies
-- Better error handling
-- Performance optimizations
-- Documentation improvements
+Please visit the [GitHub repository](https://github.com/InduVarshini/mini-slurm) for more information.